-In addition to senior management, change management involves managers.
-Since they create the conditions for mobilizing employees, their own motivation becomes crucial.
+In addition to senior leadership, change management requires management support.
 IT managers are usually the bridge between senior management and employees.
-It is necessary that they have a good idea of the upcoming change and they should endorse it.
-Afterwards, itt will be easier to answer employee questions and demonstrate a positive attitude if managers are involved in the new software implementation project.
+They have a good idea of the upcoming change and should endorse it.
+Afterward, answering employee questions and demonstrating a positive attitude will be easier.

-The best means of communication in this kind of change is the meeting in person, not the mass emailing.
-The organization should also prioritize the meetings between management and employees, so they can respond to the uncertainties of their employees.
+The best means of communication in this kind of change is an in-person meeting, not mass emailing.
+The organization should also prioritize meetings between management and employees so that they can respond directly and transparently to the uncertainties of their employees.

 A champion is a credible, experienced or skilled operational employee who communicates important information to colleagues.
 They’re someone colleagues look up to.